syncfusion-content/blazor-docs/blazor/stepper/getting-started-webapp.md

 ![Blazor Stepper Component](images/blazor-stepper-component.png)

-## Configure Icon and Label
+## Configure icon and label

-You can set the `IconCss` and `Label` in stepper by using `StepperStep` tag directive.
+You can define the step icon and label by setting the `IconCss` and `Label` properties using `StepperStep` tag directive.

 {% tabs %}
 {% highlight razor %}

-@using Syncfusion.Blazor.Navigations

 <SfStepper ID="iconWithLabel">
     <StepperSteps>